 Change the sub-clause as follows (Track changes ON)

-This procedure shall be used for the incoming Compact frames listed below: ⎯ One-to-one Initiator Secure Report Compact frame
+This procedure shall be used for the incoming Compact frames that are eligible for security as described in 10.38.9.2x.

-⎯ One-to-one Responder Secure Report Compact frame

-⎯ One-to-many Initiator Secure Report Compact frame

-⎯ One-to-many Responder Secure Report Compact frame

-This procedure does not apply to Compact frames that are not listed above.
+This procedure does not apply to Compact frames that are not eligible for security.

 For other frame types, the procedures in 9.2.4 or 9.2.5 shall be used.

-The inputs to this procedure are the Compact frame to be unsecured and the SecurityLevel.
-The inputs are
+The inputs to this procedure are the Compact frame to be unsecured.

-as follows:

-⎯ SecurityLevel shall be set to secCompactFrameSecurityLevel

 The outputs from this procedure are the status of the procedure and, if the status is SUCCESS the

-unsecured Compact frame, the KeySource, and KeyIndex.
-The outputs are as follows:
+unsecured Compact frame, and the CompactSecurityParams containing the Security Level, KeySource, and Key ID.

-⎯ KeySource shall be set to the extended address as described in 10.38.9.2.3

-⎯ KeyIndex shall be set to the Key ID field of the Compact frame to be unsecured

 All outputs of this procedure are assumed to be invalid unless and until explicitly set in this procedure.